dionysos-dev/Dionysos.jl/docs/src/developers/git.md

 $ git add .
 ```

-Another option is the following which adds all *modified* files and commit.
+Another option is the following which adds all *modified* files and commits them directly.
 ```sh
 $ git commit -am "Commit message"
 ```